 Choice of Parking Lot/Trailhead: Respondents were asked why they selected a particular parking lot/ trailhead to access the Preserve.
-Of the 526 responses, 25% said familiarity, 20% enjoyed the scenery, 15% sought the level of trail difficulty, 14% chose based on the proximity to their origin, 5% chose based on recommendations from apps or hiking websites, 3% chose based on recommendations from family or friends, 2% chose based on parking availability and 12% chose for other reasons.
+Of the 526 responses, 25% said familiarity, 20% enjoyed the scenery, 15% sought the level of trail difficulty, 14% chose based on the proximity to their origin, 5% chose based on recommendations from apps or hiking websites, 3% chose based on recommendations from trail difficulty and 12% chose for other reasons.